abdulbadii/rename_batch_emulated_PCRE/README.md

 The searching default is ignoring (insensitive to) the letter case.
 But it has options

--c        Force the search to be case sensitive
+- c        Force the search to be case sensitive
--f FILE or
+- f FILE or
--fFILE    Get SOURCE from a FILE
+- fFILE    Get list of the object's full path from FILE as opposed from the file system
--N        For testing only, do normally as instructed but will not effect anything, instead only report what is supposed to perform
+- N        For testing only, do normally as instructed but will not effect anything, instead only report what it is supposed to execute

 And may be adjoined with all 'mv' options.